Arc of the United States

 The Arc of the United States is an organization serving people with intellectual and developmental disabilities.
 The organization was founded in the 1950s by parents of people with developmental disabilities.
-The Arc of the United States is based in Washington, D.C. and, as of 2024, operates 577 chapters in the city as well as all states except Maine.
+The Arc of the United States is based in Washington, D.C. and, as of 2025, operates chapters in 549 cities, as well as all states except Maine.

-Work

-The organization advocates for disabled people and helps them with issues like finding jobs, and helping employers adapt to the needs of disabled people.
+Programs and activities

+The Arc of the United States primarily conducts advocacy and public awareness work focused on Medicaid, special education, Social Security, and health care policy; it also organizes grassroots advocacy within the same fields.
+The organization also advocates against stigma and discrimination against disabled people.
+This includes awareness campaigns to combat ableist slurs and to advocate for better employment for people with disabilities.

+Its special education initiative, Arc@School, provides plain-language training and resources about the Individuals with Disabilities Education Act (IDEA), a federal law ensuring children with disabilities receive a free appropriate public education.